 Abbeydale Road, Abbeydale, Sheffield, S7

 Built in Early English Gothic style by the Sheffield architects Hemsoll & Paterson, the church opened in 1901 as Abbeydale Congregational Church.
-It has been in Roman Catholic use since 1952, and was extensively reordered by John Rochford & Partners in 1980.
+It has been in Catholic use since 1952, and was extensively reordered by John Rochford & Partners in 1980.
 The church and adjoining former school (by the same architects) are prominent features in the local townscape.

 During the Second World War the school buildings and associated buildings were damaged.
 Fr Dunlevy said Mass in a temporary weekday chapel at the presbytery and at other temporary venues including the Abbeydale Cinema, and also arranged for the purchase of 9 Machon Bank Road to serve as a presbytery and small Mass centre.

 More satisfactory provision became possible with the purchase in the early 1950s of a former nonconformist chapel on Abbeydale Road.
 The foundation stone for this had been laid on 26 June 1899 and it had opened as Abbeydale Congregational Church in 1901.
 Neighbouring the church is the former school built in 1883-84.
 Both buildings were built to the designs of Sheffield architects Hemsoll & Paterson.
 The chapel opened for Catholic worship in 1952.
 It was extensively reordered c1980 by John Rochford & Partners , when the sanctuary was moved forward and the sanctuary arch enclosed.
 Behind this a Lady Chapel was created in the former sanctuary, with two inserted floors above providing parish rooms.
 In the main worship space, the pews were rearranged to provide a central alley and the ceiling was renewed.